Malaysia's the star online reports about the cancellation of an anime adaptation of a Japanese manga, Hetalia.

 The Japanese TV station decides it.
 They said that they had “various circumstances”.

-The Japanese TV station did not broadcast the show and Koreans got cooled down a lot for now.
+The real reason might be more complicated than people are thinking.The Japanese TV station did not broadcast the show and Koreans got cooled down a lot for now.

-So far, Koreans are OK with Hetalia’s DVD and mobile phone premise, I think.
+So far, Koreans are OK with Hetalia’s DVD and mobile phone premise, I think.-

 “The show is still available online for those who still want to watch it but the Koreans are also trying to stop that”